PavloPetrina/cypress_demoqa/cypress/e2e/test_cases.md

       Status: Passed

 <b>FYI</b>
-1. From the API perspective - make sence to repeat all negative test cases trying register the user with required data or with invalid data.
+1. From the API perspective - make sence to repeat all negative test cases trying register the user without required data or with invalid data.
 2. Clross-browser, GUI and mobile testing was not applied due to time limitation

 <br>_________________________________________________________________________